hugodopradofernandes/TelloDrone/README.md

 ---------------------------------------------------
 ## tello_qrcode.py:

-Script to control Ryze Tello drone using keyboard and/or Joystick (tested with DS4) Also reads QR and Bar codes and highlight them on screen, showing the values Script uses djitellopy wrapper (https://github.com/damiafuentes/DJITelloPy)
+Script to control Ryze Tello drone using keyboard and/or Joystick (tested with DS4).
+Also reads QR and Bar codes and highlight them on screen, showing the values.
+Script uses djitellopy wrapper (https://github.com/damiafuentes/DJITelloPy).

 #### Dependencies:
 * numpy